 Ketchikan Highlights & Totem Tour

 3 Hours - The Ketchikan Highlights Tour begins at the cruise ship dock.
-As we go through the city to Totem Bight State Park, your guide will point out various places of interest, including the canneries and wildlife while you enjoy sixteen miles of breathtaking waterfront.
+As we go through the city heading north to Potlatch Park, your guide will point out various places of interest, including the canneries and wildlife while you enjoy sixteen miles of breathtaking waterfront.
 Questions are always welcome!

 This seaside park of totem poles holds a special charm.
-As a Sourdough tour guide narrates the legends of the Tlingit and Haida totem poles, you'll walk along a path in a lush rain forest to the beach.
+As a Sourdough tour guide narrates the legends of the Tlingit and Haida totem poles, you'll walk along a path in a lush rain forest.
 The many totem poles dot your paths as you enjoy the quiet serenity of the park.
 There is also a Native clan house.
 We'll take you inside and tell you how the people used to live years ago.

 Another attraction of the park is the Russian museum featuring a magnificent, historic collection of guns dating from 1535-1868.
 Included in the collection is the third-made Gatling gun made by Mr. Richard J. Gatling himself.
 The Russian museum also has displays of mammoth tusks, furs and ivory.
 There is a delightful curio shop adjacent to the museum.